PrateekJaiswal16/prateek-portfolio/README.md

 -   **Single-Page Design**: A sleek, scrollable layout with sections for Home, Skills, Projects, About Me, and Contact.
 -   **Dedicated Projects Page**: A /projects route to display all projects, categorized by tech stack (e.g., Full Stack, React, Next.js) with a filtering feature.
 -   **Modern Techy Theme**: Dark background with purple accents, monospaced fonts, and gradient borders for a developer-centric aesthetic.
--   **SEO Optimized**: Includes meta tags, schema markup, and a sitemap for better search engine ranking (e.g., optimized for "Vandit Shah").
+-   **SEO Optimized**: Includes meta tags, schema markup, and a sitemap for better search engine ranking (e.g., optimized for "Prateek Jaiswal").
 -   **Responsive Design**: Fully responsive across devices using Tailwind CSS, ensuring a great experience on mobile, tablet, and desktop.
 -   **Interactive Elements**:
     -   Navbar with active link highlighting based on scroll position.